atbrask/RPIWeather/README.md

 communicate wirelessly with a base station using the very popular nRF24L01 radio modules.

+All sensor data is stored in a InfluxDB time-series database.
+The plan is to make a couple of display units based on the ESP8266 wifi chip and some Nokia 5110 LCDs.
+For more thorough analysis a webpage will be implemented too.

 In its current form, the project is work-in-progress.
-Status on the different parts as of 2014-10-26:
+Status on the different parts as of 2014-12-30:

-* Firmware: 100%
+* Node firmware: 100%
-* Hardware: 100%
+* Node hardware: 100%
-* Backend: 100% (minus some testing...)
+* Database and backend: 100%
-* Frontend: 0%
+* Display firmware: 10% (LCD library nearly complete)
+* Display hardware: 5% (incomplete breadboard prototype)
+* Web frontend: 10% (currently a single text page with the latest values)

 I have successfully tested concurrent operation of 10 sensor nodes with a DHT22 sensor each.
 I have prepared a couple more for collecting wind and rain data as well.

-### Features
+### Sensor node features
 * Firmware optimized for ATtiny84 @ 1 MHz (8MHz crystal with the CKDV8 fuse set)
 * Temperature and humidity measurement using a DHT22 sensor
 * Wind speed and wind direction measurement using a La Crosse TX23 anemometer